Stratford-upon-Avon and Midland Junction Railway: The Edge Hill Light Railway

-A Light Railway Order was issued on 28 January 1919; the track was to be standard gauge.
+A light railway order, the Edge Hill Light Railway Order 1919, was issued on 28 January 1919; the track was to be standard gauge.
 The incline was on the balanced system, with descending loaded wagons hauling empties upwards by a cable.
 Two former London, Brighton and South Coast Railway "terrier" locomotives and a former Manning Wardle 0-4-0ST locomotive were engaged on the construction work.

 The mines started production on 22 January 1922, obviously too late to assist in the war effort, and the railway started work in June 1922.
 Indeed, the market for the ore was not what had been assumed; the quality was indifferent and the demand was considerably reduced.
 Production ceased on 27 January 1925, at first apparently temporarily but the work never resumed.